Stop database

 ./scripts/import-all.sh

-This is particularly useful during database migrations when you need to bulk import multiple workspaces and schemas.
-The script will provide a summary of successful and failed imports.
+Use this script during a database migration, when you import many workspaces and schemas at the same time.
+The script shows a summary of the successful and the failed imports.

 Terminal window